Fly Fishing for Tarpon – Boca Grande, FL

 Casting

 The better you can cast, the more fun you will have and the more tarpon you will catch.
 When conditions deteriorate, stronger casters have an even greater advantage.
 Understanding and applying the double haul is nearly a necessity to effectively tarpon fish with a fly rod.
 Wind and waves are typical conditions that will reduce distance and accuracy.
 If you have questions about casting, please give me a call.
 I am always happy to meet my clients or prospective clients off of the water to work on casting.
-I can give you tips and work on technique while on the boat but meeting ahead of your trip to work on casting will be more productive and ultimately lead to a more fun trip with more tarpon in the air.
+I can give you tips and work on technique while on the boat but meeting ahead of your trip to work on casting will be more productive and will ultimately lead to a better day on the water.

 Rods